 Creating the whole concept of Abandoned Nordic has been very satisfying.
 I feel that I can use my creativeness with this project.
 It is not just about the photos or the stories.
 Tying the photos and the stories to a working concept with websites and eBooks has taught me a lot.
 I think it is a journey with steps in the actual places but also steps in the digital world.

 We do recognize the fact that the abandoned buildings might belong to someone, “private property” in other words.
 If we enter an abandoned building, we never break any locks or windows, nor do we tear down boards from windows.
 We only walk in if the door is open.
 Usually we have the permission of the owner.
 If we enter a building, we never take anything else with us than photographs.
 We do not take any items or souvenirs from the places.
-We are not vandalists, we don’t spray of break anything.
+We are not vandalists, we don’t spray or break anything.
 We want to honor the original.
 If your private property is seen in our photos, take it as a compliment.

 Many people have asked for the locations of particular abandoned places.
 We have decided that we do not want take away the pleasure of exploration.
 We have done hours and hours of “detective work” in order to find what is seen in our gallery.
 The thrill and excitement comes from finding new places, not by going to places that have been found by someone else.
 And also, we don’t know if our values are upheld by other urban explorers or visitor if we reveal the locations.
 We don’t want these sites to be ruined directly or indirectly because of us.
-You will find all the places seen in our photos if you use your wits and Google street view.
+You will find all the places seen in our photos if you use your wits and Google.